AqwamCreates/DataPredict/docs/Overview/UsingOptimizers.md

 LogisticRegressionModel:setOptimizer(AdagradOptimizer)
 ```

 Then, we can now train with our optimizer included.
+Do note that not all models uses optimizers, so please check the API reference if this option is available or not.

+That's all for now!